scalecraft-ai/skiguard-example/README.md

 ## Kubernetes Deployment

 You can deploy the Skiguard application to a Kubernetes cluster using the Kustomize base in the [k8s directory](./k8s).
 You will need to create a secret with the environment variables for the Skiguard application.
 An example secret is provided in the [k8s directory](./k8s/secrets.sh).

+## Docker Compose

+You can also run the Skiguard application using Docker Compose.
+An example `docker-compose.yaml` file is provided [here](./docs/docker-compose.yaml).